simlu/dy-alchemy/README.md

 _Params_

-* `id` string: Id of model to create, must be unique. _Optional if primaryKeys configured_.
+* `id` string: Id of model to create, must be unique. _Must provide id or configure primaryKeys but not both_.
 * `data` object: Data to populate dynamo tuple. _Important_: `id` is injected into `data`
 * `fields` array: Array of fields to request